Vaei/PredictedMovement/README.md

 ## Usage
 Because each ability is a combination of `UCharacterMovementComponent` and `ACharacter` you will need to modify the plugin to inherit the abilities you want for your project.
 I recommend forking this repository to do that, so you can still pull in any future commits.

-It is vitally important that you remember to change the inheritance for `FSavedMove_Character` and `FNetworkPredictionData_Client_Character` also at the bottom of the Movement header files AND change the `using Super = FNetworkPredictionData_Client_Character` to the new Super class!
+It is vitally important that you remember to change the inheritance for `FSavedMove_Character` and `FNetworkPredictionData_Client_Character` also at the bottom of the Movement header files AND change the `using Super = ...` to the new Super class!
 If you experience extreme desync, its because you forgot to do this.

 Alternatively, the 'link' branch includes all abilities, you simply need to derive the top-most ability (stamina for movement and sprint for character).
 This branch may in some cases fall behind main, however.